samsonhaile14/ColorSensingRobot/README.md

 is installed in case it is not.
 After this, source the environment variables with the command:
 ```
-source /opt/ros/indigo/setup.bash
+source /opt/ros/(distro)/setup.bash
 ```
-These instructions along with the video should ensure the installation of the turtlebot simulator.
+Where (distro) denotes the version of ROS being used.
+These instructions, along with the video should ensure the installation of the turtlebot simulator.
 _
 In addition, catkin must be installed on the distro in